s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 ### Create normal/non-root user

 Right after changing the password, you are asked to create a normal user-account for your everyday tasks.
 It will have *sudo* rights.
+I created a user called "sv"... you should probably choose something else and replace it in the rest of this document, where Iuser it here and there.

 * **Make sure to NOT select using local language**

 When it says *"Set user language based on your location?
 [Y/n]"* - **SAY NO!!**

+### Change hostname

+To change the hostname, run this command:

+    sudo hostnamectl set-hostname plex

+You can use another hostname, of course. just replace "plex" above with something else.

+You can optionally change the name in /etc/hosts to set the hostname to 127.0.0.1, if you want to use it locally:

+    sudo nano /etc/hosts

+### Configuring and using the new user

+From now on, you should start using the new user you created earlier, instead of *root*.
+So it's time to:

+    exit

+the root session and log in as the user you just created

+### Login

+SSH login as the new user, in my case 'sv':

+    ssh sv@plex

+### Set public key for the regular user

+Add you own public key, in my case:

+    mkdir $HOME/.ssh
+    chmod 700 $HOME/.ssh
+    echo 'ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIEOUWK5GhGu42n434IH2e6wQXrP5SzZLROdSZpEyalB6 myemail@domain.com' >> $HOME/.ssh/authorized_keys
+    chmod -R 600 $HOME/.ssh/*

+### Add sudo without a password

+With great power comes great responsibility.
+If you feel lazy and don't care about security, you set the user to not need a password for sudo.
+This is not recommended, but here's the recipe if you like living dangerously:

+    echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/$USER

 ## Initial setup of the OS